Whooping cough case at Texas Capitol leads to vaccinations

 By PAUL J. WEBER

-In Texas, the number of schoolchildren claiming exemptions has surged from about 2,300 students in 2003 to more than 56,000.
+In Texas, the number of schoolchildren claiming vaccine exemptions has surged from about 2,300 students in 2003 to more than 56,000.
+Some legislation filed this year would make it easier to opt out of vaccines or prevent state health officials from tracking exemption data.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.